Trump criminally charged in New York, a first for a US ex-president | Politics

 Donald Trump has been indicted by a Manhattan grand jury after a probe into hush money paid to porn star Stormy Daniels, becoming the first former U.S. president to face criminal charges even as he makes another run for the White House.

 Donald Trump has been indicted by a Manhattan grand jury after a probe into hush money paid to porn star Stormy Daniels, becoming the first former U.S. president to face criminal charges even as he makes another run for the White House.
-The charges, arising from an investigation led by Democratic Manhattan District Attorney Alvin Bragg, came as Trump seeks the Republican nomination to run again in 2024.
-He indicated in a statement on Thursday that he intended to remain in the race.
+The charges from an investigation led by Manhattan District Attorney Alvin Bragg come as Trump seeks the Republican nomination to run again in 2024.

-Trump said in the statement that he was "completely innocent."
-"This is Political Persecution and Election Interference at the highest level in history," he said, providing no evidence.
+The specific charges are not yet known, as the indictment remains under seal.
+CNN reported Trump faces more than 30 counts related to business fraud.
+Trump said he was "completely innocent" and indicated he would not drop out of the race.
+He accused Bragg, a Democrat, of trying to hurt his chances of winning re-election.

 "No one is above the law," Daniels' lawyer Clark Brewster said on Twitter.
 Cohen pleaded guilty to a campaign-finance violation in 2018 and served more than a year in prison.
 Federal prosecutors said he acted at Trump's direction.